 Because the Emmys are confounding, that's why.
 The voting bloc will bestow Comedy Actress to Veep's Julia Louis-Dreyfus six years in the row … and then not award her for the show's final season ...which she performed while recovering from breast cancer.
 That bloc will toss in a shocker such as Matthew Rhys' win for The Americans in its final season and then not similarly shock us with a win for co-star Keri Russell.
 It'll ignore buzzy options such as Glee and Girls and name Modern Family Outstanding Comedy Series for five consecutive years.
 (Eh … it deserved it for its first three.)

-So please take my first-time public Emmy Award nominations with a healthy bucketful of salt, and please visit the fantastic Web site TheFilmExperience.net for details on which particular episodes were submitted for performers, directors, writers, and producers.
+So please take my first-time public Emmy Award predictions with a healthy bucketful of salt, and please visit the fantastic Web site TheFilmExperience.net for details on which particular episodes were submitted for performers, directors, writers, and producers.
 They'll help you understand my predictions a little, but admittedly not much.
 This is new for me, and wouldn't have happened without a global pandemic.
 So... .
 Thank you, pandemic … ?
 I guess .. ?

 The following are the 23 categories that will be covered when the 72nd Annual Primetime Emmy Awards are handed out – virtually, of course – starting at 7 p.m.
 CST on ABC affiliates (and elsewhere online) Sunday, September 20.
 Unless you want to lose a lot of money, please do not use these hunches for gambling purposes.